-What your child has to do:-They will have to undergo a series of tests and assesments in the following areas:
+Your child will have to undergo a series of tests and assessments in the following areas:

 These tests are taken on set days in mid-May, and last less than five-and-a-half hours altogether.
 Your eleven year olds’ teacher will also assess them in following areas: